Go to top of page

 Step 5: Declare Conformance

-Please ensure that the information in the Conformance Vendor Declaration Form matches that of the Test Summary Report (TSR) tab in the final Conformance Test Specification (CTS).
+• the information in the form matches the information in the Test Summary Report tab in the final CTS.

 Step 6: Deploy Updated Product